Forest Resource Management (B.S.)

 Throughout your classes, you'll learn about the broad scope of forests, from the smallest soil microorganism that impacts the health of a forest to the federal policies negotiated in Washington, D.C.
 Everyone starts with basic science and math courses in preparation for upper-level course work such as ecology, forest economics, harvesting, wildlife management and even urban tree care.

-Clemson's forest resource management degree offers a concentration in land surveying.
+Clemson's forest resource management degree offers an emphasis in land surveying.
 Students electing to complete this concentration are also eligible for surveying licensure through the S.C.
 Board of Professional Engineers and Surveyors.

 - Business Administration